Finding the Highest Common Factor (HCF) of 84 and 120: A thorough look

 Why Different Methods Yield Different Results (Addressing the Discrepancy)

 In the previous sections, we mistakenly obtained an HCF of 6 using the prime factorization method.
+Which means the correct HCF of 84 and 120, as demonstrated by the Euclidean algorithm and the listing factors method, is 12.
 This highlights the critical importance of accuracy in mathematical calculations.
-The correct HCF of 84 and 120, as demonstrated by the Euclidean algorithm and the listing factors method, is 12.
-The error in the prime factorization method arose from an oversight in calculating the prime factors and identifying the common factors correctly.
+In real terms, the error in the prime factorization method arose from an oversight in calculating the prime factors and identifying the common factors correctly.
 Always double-check your calculations to avoid such errors.

 Applications of HCF